GreatFruitOmsk/pyqtdeploy-mirror/doc/tutorial.rst

 .. image:: /images/locations_tab.png
     :align: center

+**Installed for current user**
+    is used to specify that, on Windows, Python is installed for the current user by the official installer from python.org.
+Any *Host Python Locations* and *Target Python Locations* are ignored.
+For versions of Python earlier than v3.5 this has the same effect as an *all users* installation.

+**Installed for all users**
+    is used to specify that, on Windows, Python is installed for all users by the official installer from python.org.
+Any *Host Python Locations* and *Target Python Locations* are ignored.

+**Custom installation**
+    is used to specify that, on Windows, Python is installed in non-standard locations as specified by the *Host Python Locations* and *Target Python Locations* as they are for non-Windows platforms.

 **Interpreter**
     is used to specify the **host** Python interpreter used to compile all of the Python modules used by the application.
 This must be the same version